-But when problems do occur with gas furnaces, they’re typically easy to identify and aren’t labor intensive to correct.
+When problems do occur with gas furnaces, they’re typically easy to identify and aren’t labor intensive to correct.
 Below are four issues that commonly arise with older gas furnaces and what you can expect in terms of repairs.

-A Furnace Produces No Heat
+Your Furnace Produces No Heat

 If your gas furnace produces no heat, chances are that it’s experiencing one of the following issues: a closed control valve, a blown fuse or tripped circuit, a faulty thermostat or a non-working pilot light.

 While you could correct these problems yourself, it’s best to call a gas furnaces repair service (i.e. a heating and cooling company) if you aren’t experienced with gas furnaces.
 Regardless of which of the above issues your furnace is experiencing, an HVAC repair technician should be able to fix the problem on the same day, and none of the above issues will result in a significant repair cost.

 A Furnace Produces Insufficient Heat

 If your furnace has been producing less heat, it could be because the blower is occluded, the blower belt is loose or because the filter or burner is dirty.
 These problems can also occur in unison.
 As with a furnace that produces no heat, a furnace that produces insufficient heat resulting from one of the above issues can usually be fixed on the same day at minimal cost.